EthoIRL/dsync/README.md

 - Chunk size auto negotiation
 - Server sync_rate config is useless since we don't negotiate...
 - Needs 100% refactoring; not my best work.
 Needed this tool really bad.

+# License
+This project is licensed under either MIT or Apache-2.0, you choose.